How To DIY a Shiplap Wall the Easy Way

 After the DIY shiplap wall has been installed, the finish work can be completed.

 First, fill in each of the brad holes with putty.
 Then lightly sand smooth when dry.
 Finally, remove any dust from the wall using a damp washcloth.

 The final task to complete this project is to paint the walls.
 Over the many years of our painting experience, we have come to use this technique over and over again.
 If should be noted that it always results in perfect crisp edges without any bleeding!

-- Apply frog tape
+- Apply frog tape to the surrounding walls.

 - Then cut in with the surrounding wall color and allow to dry.
 This coat of paint is essentially what we like to call the bleed coat.
 Any paint that bleeds under the tape will match the surrounding walls.